GoingOffRoading/Boilest-Scaling-Video-Encoder/Worker/Scripts/readme.md

 - [ ] See if we can create a test pipeline using open source video clip
 - [ ] Sort through the test scrips, and start deleting duplicates
 - [ ] Rewrite the function that checks the queues as that is spagetti
-- [ ] Rewrite those print lien break things to be cooler
+- [ ] Replace the print statements with logging: https://docs.python.org/3/howto/logging.html